-- 6. Students must not have been enrolled in high school for more than eight consecutive semesters since first enrolling in ninth grade; and students may not compete in a specific high school sport or activity for more than 4 seasons. - 7.
-Students will not turn 19 years of age on or before August 1, 2014. - 8.
+- 6. Students must not have been enrolled in high school for more than eight consecutive semesters since first enrolling in ninth grade; and students may not compete in a specific high school sport or activity for more than 4 seasons unless granted an 8th grade waiver by ASAA (ASAA, Article XII, Section 2E). - 7.
+Students will not turn 19 years of age on or before August 1, 2015. - 8.
 In accordance with ASAA Bylaws, students must be amateurs in each sport and activity in which they want to participate. - 9.
 Students must not have been recruited by a person who coaches at the "school of eligibility" or by another school representative. - 10.
 In accordance with ASAA Bylaws, students must have submitted to a sports physical exam within the prior twelve months and agree to provide a copy to the school. - 11.
 If they are hockey players, students must be aware of the limitations on non-school participation during the high school under ASAA's Dual Participation Supplemental Rule for hockey. - 12.
 Students are aware of and agree to comply with ASAA's "Play for Keeps" tobacco, alcohol and drug (TAD) education program. - 13.
 Students are aware of and agree to comply with ASAA's or the school district's Concussion Awareness/Education/Management Program. - It is recommended that the administrator explain to students that the statute does not guarantee that they will be chosen by coaches to fill spots on competitive teams. - If the member school decides to charge a participation fee for "alternative education program" students, ASAA encourages the adoption of a "fair share" policy.